Bitskwela/bitdev-dml-exercises/contracts/ch_09_python/le_03_tables_rows_columns_keys/mat.md

 ### 14. Reflection
 List two integrity protections offered by foreign keys; one trade‑off (write overhead).

+---

+## Closing Story

+Tian and Rhea Joy sat at the barangay hall's long table, surrounded by whiteboards covered in table diagrams.
+Stars marked primary keys.
+Arrows showed foreign key relationships.
+It looked like a treasure map—and in a way, it was.

+"So every table needs a primary key," Rhea Joy confirmed, tapping her pen on the `applicants` table diagram.
+"That's how we uniquely identify each row."

+"And foreign keys connect the tables," Tian added, drawing another arrow from `scholarships.applicant_id` to `applicants.id`.
+"That's how we know which scholarship belongs to which student."

+Kuya Miguel leaned over their work, nodding with approval.
+"You've got it.
+These relationships—this structure—this is what makes relational databases powerful.
+Every piece of data has its place, and everything connects logically."

+"What about composite keys?"
+Rhea Joy asked, pointing to their notes.

+"Use them when a single column isn't enough to be unique," Kuya Miguel explained.
+"Like a class schedule—you need both `day` and `time_slot` to uniquely identify a period."

+Tian saved their diagram as a photo.
+Tomorrow, they'd start translating these boxes and arrows into actual SQL CREATE TABLE statements.
+But tonight, they understood something fundamental: **data isn't just stored—it's organized with purpose, connected with meaning, and protected with keys.**

+"Next lesson, we dive into Python data structures," Kuya Miguel said.
+"Lists, tuples, dictionaries—the building blocks before we connect Python to our database."

+Rhea Joy closed her notebook with satisfaction.
+"From theory to code.
+Let's do this."

+_Next up: Lists, Tuples, and Dictionaries—Python's data structures!_ 🐍

 **Next:** Quiz + exercises to reinforce relational fundamentals.